 To further improve Indonesia’s investment climate, the Indonesian government enacted the Omnibus Law in October 2020.
 As part of the Omnibus Law, it introduced a ‘Positive Investment List” which relaxes foreign ownership limitations from a large swathe of sectors.
 Nonetheless, foreign investors looking to merge or acquire Indonesian companies should still observe the foreign ownership composition of these sectors.

 To improve the investment climate, the Omnibus Law amends 73 laws, consisting of 15 chapters and 174 articles.
 Business actors can expect both large and small (but important) changes in the way business will be done in Indonesia.
 Firms entering Indonesia should exercise caution and due diligence, to achieve their goals and maximum shareholder wealth from the deal.

 Foreign investors should also note the several laws that regulate M&A activities in Indonesia.
-The general M&A requirements, provisions and procedures can be referred to Indonesia’s “Company Law” (Law No 40 of 2007).
+The general M&A requirements, provisions, and procedures can be referred to as Indonesia’s “Company Law” (Law No 40 of 2007).
 The ‘Company Law’ outlines the four types of M&A transactions found in Indonesia;

 |Indonesia Competition Law

 Business competition in Indonesia is regulated by the Indonesian Competition Law and administered by the KPPU.
 A written notification of M&A(s) to KPPU is mandatory, if the surviving business entity’s asset value exceeds IDR2,500,000,000,000.00 (two trillion five hundred billion rupiah) or, exceeds a sales value of IDR5,000,000,000,000.00 (five trillion rupiah).
 Businesses in the banking sector, however, have a lower threshold.